 Jewish relief organisations provided the allies with detailed information on deportations, railways and other means of communication used, the locations of concentration camps, their organisation, the German troops assigned to them, etc. Jewish resistance organisations urged the Allies to bomb the railways leading to Auschwitz; but while they gathered thousands of bombers for deadly raids on cities without any military objective, they could never find a single one to block convoys taking the deported to Auschwitz!

-In a book published in 1984 entitled “The abandonment of the Jews, America and Holocaust, 1941-1945“, an American historian, David S. Wyman, demonstrated on the basis of official documents that American forces in Europe could have intervened as early as 1942 to save a large proportion of Jews and non-Jews in the German camps, but that they never had any intention of doing so.
+In a book published in 1984 entitled “The Abandonment of the Jews: America and the Holocaust 1941–1945“, an American historian, David S. Wyman, demonstrated on the basis of official documents that American forces in Europe could have intervened as early as 1942 to save a large proportion of Jews and non-Jews in the German camps, but that they never had any intention of doing so.
 Wyman writes in the foreword to his book:

 “In short, these are the discoveries that I consider to be the most significant:

 - The US State Department and the British Foreign Office had no intention of saving a large number of European Jews.
 On the contrary, they lived continuously in fear of seeing Germany and other Axis countries handing over tens of thousands of Jews to the Allies.
 Any such exodus would have pushed the Allied powers towards solutions – the opening of Palestine by the British and the reception of a greater number of Jewish refugees by the United States – that they refused to consider.
 Consequently, their policy was to prevent possible rescues and to moderate (sic!) public pressure for government action.